 - 3.1.
 Enrolment, retention, dropout, gross enrolment ratio, net enrolment ratio, concerns of infrastructure. - 3.2.
-Quality of Access: Physical, social and gender; equity and equality, student teacher ratio and community participations
+Quality of Access: Physical, social and gender; Equity and equality; Student teacher ratio and community participation.

-- Analysis of U-DISE data of any one State with respect to elementary education available at NUEPA website - Writing reflection on any one film on issues related to education of girl child, social issues of untouchability and videos on talks of Abdul Kalam, former President of India and Nobel Laureatte Kailash Sathyarthi - Present seminar on any one of the following topics/themes: - The Problems of wastage and stagnation at the elementary level of education - The problems of implementation of the Universalisation of elementary Education in the State of Jammu and Kashmir

-• The problem of equity and equality in elementary education
+- Analysis of U-DISE data of any one State with respect to elementary education available at NUEPA website - Writing reflection on any one film on issues related to education of girl child, social issues of untouchability and videos on talks of Abdul Kalam, former President of India and Nobel Laurete Kailash Sathyarthi - Present seminar on any one of the following topics/themes: - o The Problems of wastage and stagnation at the elementary level of education - The problems of implementation of the Universalisation of elementary Education in the State of Jammu and Kashmir - o The problem of equity and equality in elementary education

-- 1. External Examination
+19. External (End-semester) Examination

-- 2. Internal Assessment:
+20. Internal Assessment:

+20 Marks

-- (a) Mid-term Examination(s)
+(a) Mid-term Examination(s)(b) Sessional Work(c) O7 Marks(d) O5 Marks

-- (b) Seminar/Assignment

-- (c) Attendance\

 S. No. Percentage Maximum Marks

-01. 95% and above 03
+01 95 & above 03

-02. 90 - 94% 02
+02 90 - 94 02

-03. 85 - 89% 1.0
+03 85 - 89 01

-04. 80-84% 0.5
+04 80 - 84 0.5

 - The Question Paper shall have 07 questions.
 Questions No. I is COMPULSORY comprising three parts(Short-Answer Type) spread over the entire syllabus.
 Each part is to be answered in 50-75 words - The compulsory question shall have a weightage of 9 marks - The rest of six questions shall be Essay Type/Long Answer Type (2 questions are to be set from each of the three units) drawn from the entire syllabus.
-A student shall attempt any THREE QUESTIONS selecting atleast ONE QUESTION from each unit - In all a student shall attempt FOUR QUESTIONS

-- Length of each answer shall be between 400-600 words - Each Essay Type/Long Answer Type Question shall have a weightage of 07 marks - Maximum marks for the Question Paper shall be 30 - Minimum pass marks shall be 12 (40%) - Duration of the examination shall be 2 Hours
+A student shall attempt any THREE QUESTIONS selecting atleast ONE QUESTION from each unit - In all a student shall attempt FOUR QUESTIONS - Length of each answer shall be between 400-600 words - Each Essay Type/Long Answer Type Question shall have a weightage of 07 marks - Maximum marks for the Question Paper shall be 30 - Minimum pass marks shall be 12 (40%) - Duration of the examination shall be 2 Hours